xctrex/KrakEngine/README.txt

 Known Issues
  - Currently, if there is no solution to the IK that enables the end effector to reach the target, the manipulator paths towards the target to try and move within reach.
-This works, however if after the first path the end effector still cannot reach the target due to its constraints, it will not path to a new position, so it will just flail where it is until a new position is selected for the target.
+This works, however if after the first path the end effector still cannot reach the target due to its constraints, it will not path to a new position, so it will just remain where it is until a new position is selected for the target rather than choosing a new path.
  - Sometimes the project wigs out and either throws an unhandled exception or render's the world upside down or scrambled the first time it is run.
 I believed this is a cache issue, because it usually goes away as soon as I re-run the project a second time.